2015 Bahrain GP2 Series round: Feature race

 Rossi struggled with severe tyre degradation and increasingly locked and flat-spotted his tyres.
 Vandoorne had reduced Rossi's lead by the penultimate lap.
 He chose not to rush to avoid damaging his car.
-He moved into the lead after leaving the back straight when Rossi ran wide at the first hairpin.
+He moved into the lead through the fast-left hand corner after leaving the back straight when Rossi ran wide at the first hairpin.
 Haryanto made a similar strategy call as Vandoorne and passed King and Rossi to move into second position.
 Vandoorne maintained the lead for the rest of the race and crossed the start/finish line after 32 laps to win.
 Haryanto finished second, with Rossi in third.
-King took fourth, ahead of Visoiu and Evans.
-Berthon, Leal, Negrão, and Matsushita made up eighth through tenth.
+King was the highest-placed rookie and took fourth, ahead of Visoiu and Evans.
+Berthon, Leal, Negrão, and Matsushita made up seventh through tenth.
 Eleventh-place finisher Stöckinger became the first Filipino driver to complete a GP2 Series race.
 He was ahead of Sirotkin, Markelov, Canamasas, and Stanaway.
 Amberg, Binder, de Jong and Lynn were final classified finishers.